oSoc17/code9000/hardware/SOLARKIT.md

 1. Measure the voltage of each component that will be connected to the battery charged by the solar panel.
 2. Do the same with for the current of each component.
 3. We should calculate how much power in Watt's our device will use, this can be done pretty simple using the following formula: ```Power P = Voltage V * Current I```
-Do this for every device that will be connected to the battery and take the sum of it.For example: <table style="width:100%">
+Do this for every device that will be connected to the battery and take the sum of it.For example: <p><table style="width:100%">
 	<tr>
     	<th>Device</th>
     	<th>Voltage</th>